ocpm-dfm/explori/README.md

 - `cd frontend/`
 - Start the frontend server: `npm run start`

+The app runs in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 #### Docker
 - `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build --detach webserver`

-The app runs in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:80](http://localhost:80) to view it in the browser.

 ### Frontend IDE Alternative
 - Install Jetbrains WebStorm